Dieg0Alejandr0/Dieg0Alejandr0/README.md

 A project I contributed to in the Van Rees lab.
 The repo contains an implementation of Euler coordinates and Lagrangian coordinates for the deformation of a flexible plate for MRAG-I2D.

 **[Neural ODEs for NEB](https://github.com/Dieg0Alejandr0/Bombarelli-Lab-Summer-2020)**
 A project I led during my time in the Bombarelli Lab.
-I implemented the Nudged Elast Band method for finding minimum-energy paths, both done traditionally and through differentiable ODE solvers.
+I implemented the Nudged Elastic Band method for finding minimum-energy paths through traditional methods via Python and formulated a new implementation through differentiable ODE solvers.

 ---